-“I used to love the way the room was white.
+I used to love the way the room was white.

 White like heaven, like God was there, all the world made of his white robes, his white hair.
 So much white hair, like rain.
 White.
 White.
 Chalk, like chalk, absorbing yet repelling.
 Invisible, every color rolled into white.
-Every bitter day, heaved sigh etched into the walls.
+Every bitter day, heaved sighed etched into the walls.
 Chalk white of the writing on the board.
 Chalk white so it looked clean.
 Chalk white, waiting for color.
 Waiting to hold the color.
 Grandma’s nubby summertime bedspread.
 The bedspread she used all year around.
 The blue white of her reading lamp.
 The whites of her grey eyes.
 The white in her silver hair.

-White of the looming sun.
-White light only son.
-White, the dread in your head when you close your eyes.
+White, the dread when you close your eyes.
 So strong.
 So gone.